shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 Are you worried about someones app or script to multibox Diablo 2?
 Do you have PTSD from being rick rolled in scripts?<br>
 This is a guide on all the methods I know of for Diablo 2 Resurrected Multi boxing that don't require a script or custom application.<br>
 <br>
 If you do want to use a script, I heard that [this one](https://github.com/shupershuff/Diablo2RLoader) is pretty damn good and the guy that made it is accepting mortgage payments as a way to say a small thanks.
 Payoff some internet strangers house today and feel great about it tomorrow!
-Everybody wins!<br>
+Everybody wins!
+I just need to add a payment option and I'm sure the mortgage will be payed off immediately hmm...<br>

 Anywho, outside of my script there are a couple other good scripts and apps I've seen out there.
 For the free ones I obviously recommend it's open source, don't be running some dodgy .exe where it can't be publically vetted on what it's doing.
 For the paid ones, that's at your own risk but there are some seemingly reputable ones out there.
 I would recommend staying clear of any game altering mods etc.